 |Minimum separation distance between diffuser panels or rooflights (m)||Not advised||No limit||3m||No limit||3m||A distance equal to the largest plan dimension of the largest diffuser or rooflight (see figure 2.2)|

 Smaller panels can be grouped together provided that the overall size of the group and the space between any others, satisfies the dimensions shown in figure 2.1 below.

 The minimum 3m separation in the diagram below should be maintained between each 5m2 panel.
 In some cases therefore, it may not be possible to use the maximum percentage quoted.

 X = Maximum dimension of the largest diffuser or rooflight above.

 Y = Maximum dimension of the smallest diffuser or rooflight above.

 A sandwich panel is a factory-made, non load-bearing component of a wall, ceiling or roof consisting of a panel having an insulated core filling the entire area between sheet metal outer facings, which may or may not have decorative and/or weatherproof coatings.

-A sandwich panel used for internal walls or linings in a residential building should achieve European Classification A1 or A2.
+A sandwich panel used for internal walls or linings in a residential building should have a non-combustible classification.